rkfzhang/appt_poc/reqs/current-dev-notes.md

 ## Key Implementation Details
 - Rent estimates calculated based on zipcode, size, bedrooms, bathrooms, and amenities
-- Value-add varies by location (zipcode) for each amenity
+- Each apartment has its own specific value-add for each amenity it has
+- Similar apartments in nearby zipcodes are considered when calculating rent estimates
 - Current rent is color-coded based on comparison to estimated range
 - Outliers can be filtered by zipcode
+- Estimated rent is calculated as base rent + sum of amenity value-adds

 ## Future Enhancements
 - Implement actual scatter chart for outliers visualization